InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/README.md

 # Your First EVM Smart Contract

+Smart contracts are code that runs on a blockchain.
+You can compile Solidity smart contracts, and test, deploy, verify, and interact with them on Injective's Ethereum Virtual Machine (EVM).
+You can do so using standard EVM developer tools and frameworks too.
+These guides show you how to do so using Hardhat and Foundry.

 ## Hardhat

 This guide will walk you through building an EVM Smart Contract on Injective Testnet using [Hardhat](https://hardhat.org/).